 Stryker Corporation announced a settlement on Nov.
-3, 2014 that settled thousands of claims that were pending against the company.
+3, 2014 for thousands of claims that were pending against the company.

 Under the terms of the Nov.
-2014 agreement, the company agreed to pay each patient with a defective implant, a base price of $300,000.
-Additional monies were also allocated for patients who were particularly harmed by additional complications on a case-by-case basis.
+2014 agreement, the company agreed to pay each patient with a defective implant a base price of $300,000.00.
+Additional monies were also allocated for patients who were particularly harmed by further complications on a case-by-case basis.

-Eligibility for the settlement program is determined by being a patient who received the implant and either has had revision surgery to replace the device, or by being a patient who needs the revision surgery but is too ill to undergo the procedure.
+Eligibility for the settlement program is reserved for patients who received the implant and either already had revision surgery to replace the device or need the revision surgery but are too ill to undergo the procedure.

 The deadline to file a claim for the settlement program is March 30, 2015.